Do I Really Need an Inspection on My Brand New Home?

 New Construction Home Inspection Checklist

-• Has the building passed municipal inspection?
+• Has the building passed all required municipal inspections?

 New Construction Home Inspection Cost